olorin/tesser.org/doc/posts/2014-11-30-medical-imaging-storage.md

 unless you are much more organised than I it's probably a challenge to keep track of what imaging you've had, where you had it, and how to access the datai.
 The same issue pops up if you move countries, your radiology clinic goes out of business, et cetera.
-Bits can last a lot longer than governments if you treat them right.
+Bytes can last a lot longer than governments if you treat them right.

 ## Imaging formats